-11. Diversity of soluble-rich fiber foods in your diet such as dandelion, kale, chard, fennel, raddichio, arugula, spinach, cauliflower, cucumber, asparagus, broccoli, and other leafy greens and veggies.
+11. Diversity of colorful plants, bitter greens and soluble-rich fiber foods in your diet such as dandelion, mustard greens, kale, chard, fennel, arugula, radicchio, spinach, cauliflower, cucumber, asparagus, broccoli, and other leafy greens and veggies.
+Diversity is key.
 Green smoothies are an easy way to increase your intake of nutrient-dense veggies and folate-rich leafy greens with the added benefit of cleansing your digestive system and helping to move things along while providing an extra dose of fiber and an abundance of nutrients.

 13. Take a walk after mealtime to stimulate digestion.
 Practice parasympathetic activities such as yoga, Qi gong, deep breathing or meditation to help your organs function more effectively.

 14. Maintain a healthy weight.
 Excess weight puts pressure on the abdomen, which can encourage acid reflux.

 15. OTC and prescription drugs are digestive hazards!
 These include (but are not limited to) antibiotics, acid-blocking drugs, antacids, proton pump inhibitors, aspirin, Tylenol and NSAIDs that tear up the gut lining, impair digestion, cause leaky gut, multiple nutrient deficiencies, GI stress, and extreme health complications.